 And because this is a Target-owned brand, it’s backed up by a 365-day guarantee, which will be honored with an exchange or refund.

-The Béis 21-Inch Rolling Spinner Suitcase is proof that you start to get those diminishing returns once you start hitting a certain price point.
-This bag promises a ton of quality for under $200.
+The Béis 29-Inch Rolling Spinner Suitcase is proof that you start to get those diminishing returns once you start hitting a certain price point.
+This bag promises a ton of quality for under $300.

 It’s got a modern, tough design meant to make traveling the breeze it should be.
-First, there are the upgraded essentials: double hard-side construction with a polycarbonate exterior, water-resistant zipper tape, four solid spinner wheels, a cushioned telescopic handle and expandability up to 2 inches.
-But Béis goes above and beyond to include a retractable bag attach strap for a light bag, TSA-approved locks and, incredibly, a weight indicator on the side handle, so you can always stay under the weight limit.
+First, there are the upgraded essentials: double hard-side construction with a polycarbonate exterior, water-resistant zipper tape, four solid spinner wheels, a cushioned telescopic handle and horizontal grooves.
+But Béis goes above and beyond to include interior compression straps, TSA-approved locks and, incredibly, a weight indicator on the side handle, so you can always stay under the weight limit.

-Briggs & Riley is right up there with Hartmann in the running for the maker of the best, basic rolling suitcases, and the 29-inch Briggs & Riley Transcend Softside Expandable Luggage delivers.
+Briggs & Riley is right in the running for the maker of the best, basic rolling suitcases, and the Briggs & Riley ZDX-Expandable Luggage delivers.

 The soft exterior uses a strong nylon fabric to resist moisture and abrasions and also includes what B&R calls Permasquare fabric, an ultra-durable fabric, in areas prone to abrasion.
 A lightweight fiberglass frame ensures the bag feels sturdy without being heavy, and the wheels and handles are all strong enough to last.

 But don’t take our word for it.
 Briggs & Riley backs this rolling suitcase up with a lifetime performance guarantee, which includes airline damage.
 If Briggs & Riley is offering that, you know the bag has got to be durable.

 10. Thule Revolve Spinner Suitcase